samarohith/Relay-based-Peer-to-Peer-System/README.md

 Relay based Peer-to-Peer System using Client-Server socket programming.

 In this application, we implement three C programs, namely Peer_Client, and Relay_Server and Peer_Nodes, and they communicate with each other based on TCP sockets.
-The aim is to implement a simple Relay based Peer-to-Peer System.
+The aim is to implement a Relay based Peer-to-Peer System.

 ![]({{site.baseurl}}/diagram.png)